-In limited circumstances, you can make an "offer in compromise" (OIC) with the IRS if you never will be able to pay your tax debts (see IRS Form 656).
+In limited circumstances, you can make an "offer in compromise" (OIC) with the IRS if you never will be able to pay your tax debts (see the related IRS information page).
 If accepted, an OIC settles a tax claim for less than its full amount.
 Though you must pay a fee of $150 to make an offer in compromise, the fee is sometimes waived or refunded (e.g. if the OIC is accepted).
-Under tax law effective from July 2006, when submitting a lump-sum OIC you must make a down payment of 20% to the IRS.
+When submitting a lump-sum OIC you must make a down payment of 20% to the IRS.

 The IRS does not even consider an OIC until it has exhausted other alternatives, such as an installment plan.
 Economic hardship can cause the IRS to rule in your favor, but the definition of "hardship" is open to interpretation.
 As one case in 2005 showed (Speltz, 124 TC, No. 9, affirmed by the 8th Circuit Court of Appeals), the IRS can demand payment of the full tax as long as a taxpayer's assets and future earning capacity are sufficient to eventually meet the obligation.
 In this case, the IRS rejected the arguments (1) that the married taxpayers' standard of living would suffer from paying the tax and (2) that the AMT was significantly more than the stock's worth.